 Eating a variety of fresh foods from the Five Food Groups every day will provide optimal nutrition for children and adults alike.
 It's important to include a variety of food from each of the Five Food Groups to maintain a healthy and balanced diet.

 The Five Food Groups are made up of:

-- Vegetables (such as carrots, celery, potatoes, pumpkin, mushrooms) and legumes (beans, lentils, chickpeas), provide vitamins and minerals and help the body’s immune system.
+- Vegetables provide vitamins and minerals and help the body’s immune system.
+These include carrots, celery, potatoes, pumpkin, mushrooms) and legumes (beans, lentils, chickpeas.

 - Grains (cereals) provide energy to help your child to think, learn and play.
 These include rice, pasta, quinoa, muesli, oats, bread, polenta etc.

 - Fruits provide vitamins, minerals and energy.
 Examples of fruits: oranges, pears, bananas, apples, grapes, kiwi fruit, melon, pineapple etc.

 - Dairy provides calcium for strong bones and teeth.
 These foods include milk, cheese, yoghurt etc.